ContractAudit/VulHunter/Dataset4/README.md

 ## Detection_result

 The folder "Detection_result" describes the detection result of each method on 10,000 sampled contracts.
+Also, it presents the detection result of all 183,710 contracts for VulHunter.

 ## Extracted_instances